komodovaran/biobuncher/README.md

 2. `kill -9 pid`, where `pid` is the number above

 #### What to do if you can't delete a directory:
-Tensorflow by default creates directorities with incorrect permissions for PyCharm.
+Tensorflow by default creates directories with incorrect permissions for PyCharm.
 To fix this and make them deletable from PyCharm navigate to the base directory and write `sudo chmod -R 777 models`.